 - 51% of shoppers are “very likely to buy” when personally relevant images, videos, text, and reviews are on a product page.

-Without a doubt, improving product detail page experience can help you fulfill customers’ expectations.
+Without a doubt, improving the product detail page experience can help you fulfill customers’ expectations.
 Here are some tips for doing that:

 - Provide real-time product availability information.
 Shoppers quickly get frustrated with products that appear out of stock at checkout or items that appear in stock on the website but aren’t really there.
 In Upwave’s 2021 survey, 72% of consumers said they were “much more” aware of product availability than pre-pandemic.